 Not have any hair dangling in front of your eyes (or obscuring them).

 Not wear a head covering (an exception applies if it for medical or religious reasons).

 Not have anything covering your face.

 Not have shadows over your face or behind you.

 Not have any photographic 'red eye' issues.

 Note: Rules for passport photos do not allow wearing sunglasses or tinted spectacles.
-You may wear reading glasses.
-But, in this case your eyes must show fully through clear lenses without any glare or reflections.
+But, you may wear reading glasses in a passport photo UK.
+If so, your eyes must show fully through clear lenses and without any glare or reflections.

 An image of your face runs from the crown of your head to your chin.
 The image size for passport photos must measure between 29mm and 34mm high.